Microscopic Encoding of Macroscopic Universality: Scaling Properties of Dirac Eigenspectra near QCD Chiral Phase Transition

 In the vicinity of a second order phase transition macroscopic quantities related to the order parameter exhibit telltale scaling behaviors that are uniquely characterized by the dimensionality and global symmetries of the system, irrespective of the details of its microscopic degrees of freedom and interactions.
-Based on the global symmetries of Quantum Chromodynamics (QCD), the theory of strong interaction, the second order QCD chiral transition can be in the 3-dimensional $O(4)$ universality class~\cite{Pisarski:1983ms}.
-For lattice-regularized QCD using staggered fermions and for any finite value of the regulator, i.e., for any nonvanishing lattice spacing, the universality class is known to be 3-dimensional $O(2)$~\cite{Kilcup:1986dg,Ejiri:2009ac,Clarke:2020htu,Lahiri:2021lrk}.
-Thus, lattice QCD studies of chiral phase transition using staggered fermion discretizations are expected to observe the same macroscopic scaling behaviors as that in the vicinity of the liquid to superfluid $\lambda$-transition in $^4\mathrm{He}$~\cite{chaikin_lubensky_1995}; notwithstanding, the microscopic degrees of freedom for QCD are quarks and glouns governed by the strong force while for $^4\mathrm{He}$ are electrons and photons interacting via the electromagnetism.
-Due to this universal feature, to understand and predict macroscopic properties of a system close a second order phase transition one, most often, resorts to a simplified effective theory possessing the same dimensionality and global symmetries of the original theory, ignoring its microscopic complexities~\cite{chaikin_lubensky_1995}.
+Based on the global symmetries of quantum chromodynamics (QCD), the theory of strong interaction, the second order QCD chiral transition can be in the 3-dimensional $O(4)$ universality class~\cite{Pisarski:1983ms}~\footnote{It is also possible that the second order chiral phase transition can be in a different universality class from the 3-dimensional $O(4)$ if the $U_A(1)$ anomaly is largely weakened at the chiral phase transition temperature~\cite{Butti:2003nu, Pelissetto:2013hqa, Grahl:2014fna}.
+Recent lattice QCD results extrapolated to the chiral and continuum limits have shown that the 3-dimensional $O(4)$ universality class is preferred~\cite{Ding:2020xlj}.}.
+For lattice-regularized QCD using costly chiral fermions, e.g., overlap fermions, the chiral symmetry of QCD is strictly preserved for any finite value of the regulator, i.e., for nonvanishing lattice spacing, the universality class is 3-dimensional $O(4)$; while for the case using staggered fermions the chiral symmetry is only partially preserved and the universality class falls into 3-dimensional $O(2)$~\cite{Kilcup:1986dg,Ejiri:2009ac,Clarke:2020htu,Lahiri:2021lrk}.
+With present computational resources it is only feasible to carry out large scale lattice QCD simulations toward a chiral limit of up and down quarks using the staggered fermions.
+Thus, lattice QCD studies of chiral phase transition using staggered fermion discretizations are expected to observe the same macroscopic scaling behaviors as that in the vicinity of the liquid to superfluid $\lambda$ transition in $^4\mathrm{He}$~\cite{chaikin_lubensky_1995}; notwithstanding, the microscopic degrees of freedom for QCD are quarks and gluons governed by the strong force while for $^4\mathrm{He}$ are electrons and photons interacting via the electromagnetism.
+Because of this universal feature, to understand and predict macroscopic properties of a system close a second order phase transition one, most often, resorts to a simplified effective theory possessing the same dimensionality and global symmetries of the original theory, ignoring its microscopic complexities~\cite{chaikin_lubensky_1995}.